djangofan/WebDriverTestingTemplate/README.md

 5. Verify the build.gradle contains the contents matching the build.gradle in this GitHub project.
 6. Rebuild the dependencies by right clicking on the project and then choose Gradle-->Refresh All Dependencies
 7. Right click on your project and choose "Run As-->Gradle Build".
 If you see 2 items called "Gradle Build", choose the second one rather than the first one.
 In the dialogue choose "clean" and "build" checkboxes.
-8. Optionally, you can run this project on the command line with "gradle.bat show clean build run --info" and it will execute the unit tests.
+8. Optionally, you can run this project on the command line with "gradle.bat identify clean build core:show core:clean core:build core:google:show core:google:clean core:google:build --info" and it will execute the unit tests.
 Also, this project provides a .bat batch script that does this.
-9.
-10.
-11.

 # Screenshot
 ![Result Screenshot](https://github.com/djangofan/WebDriverTestingTemplate/blob/master/SampleResult.png)